microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/driveitem_createuploadsession.md

 ```

 **Important:** Your app must ensure the total file size specified in the **Content-Range** header is the same for all requests.
-If a fragment declares a different file size, the request will fail.
+If a byte range declares a different file size, the request will fail.

 ##### Response

-The following example shows the response.
+When the request is complete, the server will respond with `202 Accepted` if there are more byte ranges that need to be uploaded.

 <!-- { "blockType": "response", "@odata.type": "microsoft.graph.uploadSession", "truncated": true } -->

 ```http
 HTTP/1.1 202 Accepted
 Content-Type: application/json